goschtl/zope/zope-story-website/trunk/src/why_use_zope.rst

 By default, nothing is published unless an explicit security declaration is attached either within application code or within configuration.

-For applications needing less security and more simplicity, Zope Framework security can be relaxed to allow convenient, free-form web object publishing.
+For applications needing less security and more simplicity, Zope Toolkit security can be relaxed to allow convenient, free-form web object publishing.

 When it comes to security, one size does NOT fit all.